XavierRoot/XavierBlog/posts/hackthebox-valentine/index.md

 2) Research.
 3) Fix decoder/encoder before going live.
 4) Make sure encoding/decoding is only done client-side.
-5) Don't use the decoder/encoder until any of this is done.
+5) Don&#39;t use the decoder/encoder until any of this is done.
 6) Find a better way to take notes.
 ```